Distributed Maintenance of Anytime Available Spanning Trees in Dynamic Networks: Related Work

 \section{Related Work}

 The problem of building distributed spanning trees in communication networks, and more generally in graphs, has been extensively studied during the last three decades and a large literature exists on the topic.
-Providing a comprehensive review of the domain is difficult, if not impossible, especially because the problem was studied by different communities (self-stabilization, random walk, distributed computing) using different paradigms and terminologies (\textit{e.g.} \emph{token, mobile agent, random walk, legal state, stabilization time, merging time, cover time, tree, forest, etc.}).
-In spite of this complexity, we attempt to review below the most relevant concepts and approaches to solve this problem.
+It is noteworthy that the problem was studied by different communities (self-stabilization, stochastic processes, distributed computing) using different paradigms and terminologies (\textit{e.g.} \emph{token, mobile agent, random walk, legal state, stabilization time, coalescing time, tree, forest, etc.}).
+We review below the most relevant concepts and approaches to solve this problem.